madetech/learn/core-skills/frontend-web-development/rhino-assessee.md

 # Rhino

-This assessment is in three parts, and usually takes between 30 minutes and 2 hours to complete.
+This assessment is in three parts, and can take up to three hours to complete.

 ## Semantic HTML